avito-tech/avito-android/docs/content/docs/checks/AndroidLint.md

 {{< hint info>}} This section contains Avito specific information {{< /hint >}}

-All customs android lint checks are in `lint-checks` (internal) module.
+All customs Android lint checks are in `lint-checks` (internal) module.

 How to start: